petheridge/markdown-cv/index.md

 - The last drop was when I tried to update the overall look of my resume.
 - I ended up having to rearrange paragraphs and dates,
-- while making up obscure LaTeX macros just to move the years to a different place or change the color of a particular element. hi
+- while making up obscure LaTeX macros just to move the years to a different place or change the color of a particular element
+- hi

 `June 2019 - Present`